EPG v8 / R-Series EPGs

 AVAILABILITY: COMMON (ON THOMSON DSI8215)

-By 2007, Sky's EPG was severely dated, with the same basic system being in use for almost nine years at the time.
-Compared to the newly formed Virgin Media service, Sky's EPG was yet again lagging behind in features.
-Sky were planning to add a pull-based VOD service (Anytime+) for a while, and realised that the current EPG just could not work with the amount of content.
-Still based off of the same OpenTV 1.x core that the 1998 EPG utilised, Sky released a complete redesign of the Sky EPG for all Sky+HD units in 2009.
+By 2007, Sky's EPG was dated, with the same basic system being in use for almost nine years at the time.
+Compared to the newly formed Virgin Media service, Sky's EPG was starting to lag behind in features.
+Sky were planning to add a pull-based VOD service (Anytime+) for a while, and realised that the current EPG just could not work with the amount of content that would be available on it.
+Still based off of the same OpenTV 1.x core that the older EPGs utilised, Sky released a complete redesign of the Sky EPG for all Sky+HD units in 2009.

 EPG v8 Versions